 Cut the lines with Universal Express

 Hate waiting in lines?
-Then you may want to make sure you pay a little extra for Universal Express.
-This is essentially a pass that lets you hop in an expedited line ahead of the crowds for a much shorter waiting time and one of the best tips for Universal Studios Orlando!
+Then this tip for Universal Studios Orlando is a life saver.
+Pay a little extra for Universal Express, a pass that lets you hop in an expedited line ahead of the crowds for a much shorter waiting time and one of the best tips for Universal Studios Orlando!
 We LOVED this because we really didn’t have to wait for a single ride during our visit.

 Didn’t buy it ahead of time?
 No worries, there are many places inside the park that sell you Universal Express even after you enter the park.